JamesDodds/ipmi-api-gateway/README.md

 This project serves as an API gateway for `ipmitool` to access Supermicro servers' IPMI, designed to be called by Home Assistant.
 It provides a simple interface to manage server operations such as starting, stopping, and checking the health of the servers.
 It has no security on it (yet) so run at your own risk.

+Full disclosure: Claude Sonnet 4 wrote all of the Python.

 ## Features

 - **Single & Multi-Server Support** - Manage one or multiple IPMI devices